xXxPMWxXx/Bridgify/README.md

 ![image](https://github.com/xXxPMWxXx/Bridgify/assets/64420980/b9fa9be1-c7ab-42e7-aa36-b52b361cbef7)
 - run 'flutter doctor' from the console window
 ![image](https://github.com/xXxPMWxXx/Bridgify/assets/64420980/7216333f-0714-48a7-93a2-4af8a6cefab8)
-- As an android application was development, We would have to install Android tool chain, installing the dependencies for android studio and visual studio are not mandatory, so i'll just be using Android Studio
 - Install the latest version of Android Studio (https://developer.android.com/studio)
 - Start Android Studio, and go through with the default configurations to the home page.
 - Click on 'More Actions' icon => SDK Manager